parse-community/docs/_includes/ios/objects.md

 ## Deleting Objects

 There are a few ways to delete a `PFObject`.
 For basic asynchronous deletion of a single object call the objects `deleteInBackground` function.
 If you prefer to recieve a callback you can use the `deleteInBackgroundWithBlock:` or `deleteInBackgroundWithTarget:selector:` methods.
 If you want to block the calling thread, you can use the `delete` method.
-Lastly, `deleteEventually` network conscious solution that deletes when possible but does not guarantee a timeframe for the tasks completion.
+Lastly, `deleteEventually` is a network conscious option that deletes when possible but does not guarantee a timeframe for the tasks completion.

 For deleting multiple objects use the `PFObject` static function `deleteAllInBackground` to delete an array of objects asynchronously.
 The same can be done while blocking the calling thread using `deleteAll`.
 Lastly, to recieve a callback after deleting objects asyncronously use `deleteAllInBackground:block:` as demonstrated below.